Gold872/elastic-dashboard/README.md

 ## About

-Elastic is a simple and modern Shuffleboard alternative made by Team 353.
-It is meant to serve as a dashboard for competition but can also be used for testing.
-Some features include
+Elastic is a simple and modern FRC dashboard made by Nadav from FRC Team 353.
+It is meant to be used behind the glass as a competition driver dashboard, but it can also be used for testing.
+Some unique features include:

-- Viewing data from different NT4 topics and widgets
-- Draggable and resizable card widgets
-- Customizable color scheme
+* Customizable color scheme with over 20 variants
+* Subscription sharing to reduce bandwidth consumption
+* Optimized camera streams which automatically deactivate when not in use
-- Automatic IP retrieval from the FRC Driver Station
+* Automatic height resizing to the FRC Driver Station
-- Compatibility with the WPILib Shuffleboard API

 ![Example Layout](/screenshots/example_layout.png)